-STEPWISE is a general framework for lessons and student activities that may help all students to develop expertise, confidence & motivation for eventually conducting student-directed and open-ended research-informed and negotiated action (RiNA) projects (like at right) to address harms they perceive in 'STSE' relationships.
+STEPWISE is a general framework for lessons and student activities intended to help all students to develop expertise, confidence & motivation for eventually conducting student-directed and open-ended research-informed and negotiated action (RiNA) projects (like at right) to address harms they perceive in 'STSE' relationships.
 Encouraging such critical and active citizenship through science education appears extremely necessary, given governments' tendencies to facilitate private sector uses of science and technology (e.g., regarding fossil fuel burning) that often prioritize private profit over wellbeing of most individuals, societies and environments.

 For more information and/or to get involved in the project,

 The major goal of STEPWISE, reflected in its initial tetrahedral shape, is to encourage and enable students to altruistically 'spend' some of their knowledge, skills, attitudes, etc. to develop and take informed and negotiated personal and social actions to overcome harms to wellbeing of individuals, societies and environments that they believe are associated with fields of science and technology (and with engineering, mathematics and other disciplines).
 STEPWISE is, in other words, fundamentally an educational approach prioritizing general communitarian values.